 End-stage renal disease (ESRD) occurs when a person’s kidneys fail and require a kidney transplant or dialysis treatment.
 Individuals with ESRD are automatically eligible for Medicare enrollment.

-Medicare Part D Extra Help Program (also known as Low-Income Subsidy) is meant to help people with limited income pay for prescription drugs.
+Medicare Extra Help (also known as Low-Income Subsidy) is meant to help people with limited income pay for prescription drugs.
 Those with dual eligibility automatically qualify for Extra Help.